nash90/binance-trading-bot/README.md

 # trading-bot
-The repository consist of binanace trading bots.
+The repository consist of binance trading bots.
 There are two types of bot
 1. Kline trading bot
 2. 3 way arbitrage bot